HasanElfalt/TMDB/README.md

 # TMDB
-This is an android application that shows Lists of movies and Tv Shows and details of each movie and tv show with the help of TMDB (The Movie DataBase) API.
+This is an android application that shows Lists of movies, Tv Shows and details of each movie and tv show with the help of TMDB (The Movie DataBase) API.

 ## Features